 Michigan Department of State

-  Log-in information must not be shared with anyone who will not have access to your account.
+Log-in information should not be shared with anyone that is not on your IRP account.

 Office Hours are 8:00 a.m. to 4:45 p.m., Monday, Tuesday, Thursday, and Friday; and 9:30 a.m. to 4:45 p.m.
 Wednesday, except for state holidays.
 Same-day service is available for most transactions received by 3:00 p.m., with these exceptions:

 Ø Applications containing large numbers of vehicles may not receive same-day service.

 Ø Same-day service hours will only be until 2:00 p.m. during renewal periods due to high volume of walk-in customers.